The COE and Sir András Schiff

 28 September - 9 October 2019

-It is with great pleasure that the Chamber Orchestra of Europe will be performing again this year in Kronberg in the context of the Orchestra’s partnership with the prestigious Kronberg Academy, in the context of its Festival (25th September – 1st October).
+It is with great pleasure that the Chamber Orchestra of Europe will be performing again this year in Kronberg in the context of the Orchestra’s partnership with the prestigious Kronberg Academy and its Festival (25th September – 1st October).
 This year, the focus of the Festival is ‘Searching for Ludwig’, of course related to Beethoven whose 250th anniversary season will be starting this September.
-On this occasion, Sir András Schiff, a great friend and honorary member of the COE, also Principal Professor at the Kronberg Academy since 2018, will present five young soloists from the Academy: violinists Jonian-Ilias Kadesha, Fumika Mohri and Stephen Waarts, violist Timothy Ridout and cellist Aurélien Pascal at a concert on 30th September at the Kronberg Stadthalle in a programme by Beethoven, Haydn and Mozart.
+At a concert on 30th September at the Kronberg Stadthalle in a programme by Beethoven, Haydn and Mozart, Sir András Schiff, a great friend and honorary member of the COE, also Principal Professor at the Kronberg Academy since 2018, will present five young soloists from the Academy: violinists Jonian-Ilias Kadesha, Fumika Mohri and Stephen Waarts, violist Timothy Ridout and cellist Aurélien Pascal.

 Following our concert in Kronberg, we will then travel with Sir András to Berlin, Milan and Verona, performing a programme featuring works by Haydn – Overture to ‘L’Isola Disabitata’, Keyboard Concerto in D No. 11 and Symphony No. 88 – and Mendelssohn – Piano Concerto No. 1 and Symphony No. 4 ‘Italian’.